sasawat/OneUpload/README.md

 #Issues

+Requires computer to have SSL certificate authority to verify that the program is connecting to an actual Microsoft server.
+The other option is very insecure.

+oneuploadlogin is insecure.
+It stores the refreshtoken that can be used to get an accesstoken to your account in plaintext.
+There is no suitable fix that won't require entering a password to decrypt the login file, which completely misses the point of the login file in the first place.
+If you care about security /that/ much, do not use -l option.

 Instead of displaying 100% when finished uploading, displays 199.999...% because the 1 is a single digit and .99... is many digits.